craftercms/docs/source/developers/cook-books/how-tos/integrating-crafter-cms-with-gitlab.rst

 Now you are ready to set up your entire development process and CI/CD automation.

 ---------------------------------------------------------------------
-Creating a Project in Crafter CMS Based on an Existing GitLab Project
+Creating a Project in CrafterCMS Based on an Existing GitLab Project
 ---------------------------------------------------------------------
 Let’s consider for a moment that you’re a new developer joining the team.
 The topology above is already set up and you just want to get a local environment up and going.
 Simple.
 Follow these instructions.